mdguo/wkrpt/README.md

 taken from the university of waterloo ECE website

-all original credits go to the ECE staff who made this guidelines
+all credits go to the ECE staff who made the original document